 CHALLENGE: Tracking quality performance primarily through measures required by State and Federal programs such as NCQA’s HEDIS and CMS’ Medicare STARS program

-OUTCOME: A private HIE based on InterSystems HealthShare®, for timely access of data from the provider network to drive care coordination processes
+OUTCOME: Timely access to data from the provider network to drive care coordination processes

 The Accountability and Measurement Challenge

-The health plan tracks quality performance primarily through measures required by State and Federal programs such as NCQA’s Healthcare Effectiveness Data and Information Set (HEDIS) and CMS’ Medicare STARS program.
-“We are sponsored by 15 hospital systems, and we have value-based payment agreements in place with them to care for our members,” said the Director of Health Information Exchange.
-The health plan members receive care from the health plan’s providers, who “share accountability for the value-based quality measures,” they said.
+“Healthfirst is sponsored by 15 hospital systems, and we have value-based payment agreements in place with them to care for our members,” said Kate Beck, Healthfirst AVP of Health Information Exchange.
+Healthfirst members receive care from the health plan’s providers, who “share accountability for the value-based quality measures,” Beck said.
 “So, we all benefit when we closely manage care for our members.”